-• Information and/or questions regarding refunds can be found on the Office of Student Accounts website or email them at studentaccounts@appstate.edu.
+Information and/or questions regarding refunds can be found on the Office of Student Accounts website.
+Students may also contact them via email at studentaccounts@appstate.edu or call at 828-262-2113

 Dismissal Policy

 Students may be sanctioned or dismissed from the Program.
 Students dismissed from the VTN Program will receive notification via a formal letter from the Director that includes a reason for the sanction or dismissal and information regarding eligibility for readmission, if applicable.